twcamper/sicp-kindle/README.md

 <pre>
      $ cd ~/sicp-kindle
      # to build the book (compact binary)
-     $ rake strip
+     $ rake build
      # or just
      $ rake

-     # to just build, without stripping (no Python needed)
+     # to just build a large but usable book, without stripping (no Python needed)
-     $ rake build
+     $ rake build_large

      # to clean up the output artifacts
      $ rake clean

+     # hack/test cycle
+     $ rake clean build

+     # learn about Rake itself
+     $ rake -h

-     # to see the available tasks
+     # to see the available tasks and their dependencies
-     $ rake -T
+     $ rake -T && rake -P

-     # if you just want to see what the XML looks like,
+     # if you just want to see what the XML looks like without building,
      # generate it like this:
      $ rake artifacts/toc.ncx artifacts/sicp.opf
 </pre>